Soil Health Toolkit - FIC

 Soil Health Management Plan

 A Soil Health Management Plan (SHMP) is special kind of management plan that identifies concerns related to the physical, biological and chemical properties of the soil.
 It provides a framework for working with producers and landowners to adopt activities that will help them maintain or improve the health of the soil on a specific site.
 NRCS has developed the specifications and standards for a SHMP but does not typically offer this type of planning assistance.
-Entities, however, can engage a TSP to develop a SHMP.
+Entities, however, can engage a technical service provider (TSP) to develop a SHMP.

 To address soil health, conservation planners pay close attention to land that is prone to erosion (i.e., highly erodible land) but NRCS now also considers soil organic matter depletion; aggregate instability; and habitat loss for organisms living in the soil.
 Planners will propose practices to address identified resource concerns.
 Then producers and landowners decide what they are able and willing to do, and the plan specifies how the practices will be implemented.
 Entities can monitor the practices and activities over time to track progress toward meeting soil health goals.